Why Morning Sex Is So Good For You & How To Do It More Often

-"Our morning actions can set an intention for the whole day," Alexandra Fine, co-founder, Dame Products, and licensed sexologist, explains.
+"Our morning actions can set an intention for the whole day," Alexandra Fine, co-founder of Dame Products and licensed sexologist, explains.
 "You will be choosing to love, to desire each other, to fulfill your bodily needs first thing in the morning."

 2. You'll start the day with a burst of feel-good hormones.

 Oxytocin, often referred to as the "love hormone," is a neurotransmitter released by your brain's pituitary gland.
 "This hormone peaks in both partners during orgasm and is so powerful that studies have actually shown it increases bonding in couples," Will Cole, D.C., functional medicine expert and mbg Collective member, explains.